vcato/practical_tdd/README.md

 +    assert calculate_discount(100, True) == 90
 ```

-Run it.
-Fails as expected.
+Run the tests.
+They fail as expected, but now state IV needs to be re-verified.

 **Enter State IV.** Objective: make the test pass.